The Invasive Longhorned Tick and Its Potential Health Effects

 According to experts, there is no need to panic about the longhorned tick with respect to its effects on humans.
 It is recommended that people take precautions in tick infested areas, however, especially since these will help to prevent the transmission of diseases by other ticks.

 - Avoid travelling through areas with tall grass or dense plant growth.
-When following a trail through these areas, stick to the centre of the trail so that you don't brush against plants.
+If you do travel through these areas, follow a trail and stick to the centre of the trail so that you don't brush against plants.
 The same rules apply to pets travelling through the area.

 - Tuck the legs of pants into socks so that skin isn't exposed.
 Also tuck in shirts and wear long sleeves.